VanIro/MCTS-Tic-Tac-Toe/README.md

 Unlike minimax algorithm, which needs to create a complete game tree from a game state to take the optimal decision, MCTS just expands the better parts of the tree based on a certain number of simulations(the more the better).

-The ai is very good and I haven't won against it.
-You are free to try...
+In this case, with just 80 simulations per move(it can be reduced further, as the later stages of the game have less choices) the ai is playing very good and I haven't won against it.
+You are encouraged to try against it...

 ## Below is a sample of a game: